HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

   image="google-fonts.png",
   alt="Google Fonts instructions to embed a font.", caption='Google Fonts instructions to preconnect to fonts.gstatic.com and fonts.googleapis.com.
 From <a hreflang="en" href="https://fonts.google.com/">Google Fonts</a>.',
-  description='Code snippet titled "Use on the web" and subtitled with "To embed a font, copy the code into the &lt;head&gt; of your html".
-Code snippet states `&lt;link rel="preconnect" href="https://fonts.googleapis.com"&gt;&lt;link rel="preconnect" href="https://fonts.gstatic.com" crossorigin&gt;&lt;link href="https://fonts.googleapis.com/css2?family=Roboto&display=swap" rel="stylesheet"&gt;`', width=536,
+  description='Code snippet titled "Use on the web" and subtitled with "To embed a font, copy the code into the `<head>` of your html".
+Code snippet states `<link rel="preconnect" href="https://fonts.googleapis.com"><link rel="preconnect" href="https://fonts.gstatic.com" crossorigin><link href="https://fonts.googleapis.com/css2?family=Roboto&display=swap" rel="stylesheet">`', width=536, height=510
-  height=510
   )
 }}

-Google Fonts now includes instructions to `preconnect` to both the fonts.gstatic.com origin and fonts.googleapis.com.
+Google Fonts now includes instructions to `preconnect` to both the fonts.gstatic.com origin and fonts.googleapis.com, which is usually good practice to offset the impact of these late discovered resources.

-### Native lazy-loading
+## Native lazy-loading

-Native image and iframe lazy-loading have been standardized in 2019 and since then, their adoption - especially for images - has grown exponentially.
-Lazy-loading refers to the technique to defer downloading a resource - in this case an image or iframe - until it is needed or visible within the viewport.
+Lazy-loading refers to the technique to defer downloading a resource—in this case an image or iframe—until it is needed or visible within the viewport.
+Native lazy-loading refers to the ability to specify this in the HTML with a `loading="lazy"` attribute, rather than having to use a JavaScript library to handle this.
+Native image and iframe lazy-loading have been standardized in 2019 and since then their adoption—especially for images—has grown exponentially.

 `loading="lazy"` for images is supported on most major browsers.
 On Safari, it is marked as <a hreflang="en" href="https://bugs.webkit.org/show_bug.cgi?id=200764">in progress</a> and is available behind a flag, but not yet enabled by default.

 Lazy-loading of iframes is supported on Chrome, once again behind a flag on Safari but <a hreflang="en" href="https://bugzilla.mozilla.org/show_bug.cgi?id=1622090">not yet supported on Firefox</a>.

-Browsers which do not support the `loading` attribute, will simply ignore it - making it safe to add without unwanted side-effects.
+Browsers which do not support the `loading` attribute, will simply ignore it—making it safe to add without unwanted side-effects.
 JavaScript based alternatives, such as <a hreflang="en" href="https://github.com/aFarkas/lazysizes">lazysizes</a> may still be used, however considering that full browser support is around the corner, it may not be worth adding to a project at this stage.

 {{ figure_markup(
   image="adoption-of-loading-lazy-on-img.png",
   caption='The percent of pages that have the `loading="lazy"` attribute on `img` elements.', description='Time series showing the percent of pages that have the `loading="lazy"` attribute on `img` elements on desktop and mobile.
-At 01/01/2019 the adoption rate is 0% on desktop and 0% on mobile.
-At 01/01/2020 the adoption rate is 0% on desktop and 0% on mobile.
-At 01/01/2021 the adoption rate is 14.2% on desktop and 13.5% on mobile.
-At 10/01/2021, the adoption rate is 19.4% on desktop and 19.4% on mobile.', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=1314627953&format=interactive", sheets_gid="157636784", sql_file="imgLazy.sql"
+At the start of 2019 the adoption rate is 0% on desktop and 0% on mobile.
+At the start of 2020 the adoption rate is 0% on desktop and 0% on mobile.
+At the start of 2021 the adoption rate is 14.2% on desktop and 13.5% on mobile.
+As of July 2021 the adoption rate is 17.9% on desktop and 17.8% on mobile.', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=1314627953&format=interactive", sheets_gid="157636784", sql_file="imgLazy.sql"
   )
 }}

-The number of pages using `loading="lazy"` has grown from 4.2% in 2020 to 18.3% in 2021.
-That's a whopping 438% growth!
+The number of pages using `loading="lazy"` has grown from 4.2% in 2020 to 17.8% by the time of our analysis.
+That's a whopping 423% growth!
 This rapid growth is extraordinary and is likely driven by two key elements.
 The ease with which it could be added to pages without cross-browser compatibility issues, and the frameworks or technologies powering these websites.
 In WordPress 5.5, <a hreflang="en" href="https://make.wordpress.org/core/2020/07/14/lazy-loading-images-in-5-5/">lazy-loading images became the default implementation</a>, supercharging the adoption rate of `loading="lazy"`, with WordPress sites now making up <a hreflang="en" href="https://web.dev/lcp-lazy-loading/">84%</a> of all pages which use native image lazy-loading.

 A <a hreflang="en" href="https://web.dev/lcp-lazy-loading/">study</a> on the load times for pages which use lazy-loading, indicated that pages which use lazy-loading tend to have a worse LCP performance, possibly caused by overusing the lazy-loading attribute.
 This is increasingly significant on the LCP element, which shouldn't be lazy-loaded.
 If you are using `loading="lazy"`, you should check that the lazily-loaded images are below the fold and more critically, that the [LCP element is not lazy-loaded](./performance).
 More than 60% of all lazy-load images are actually within the initial viewport and shouldn't be lazy-loaded.)